PrashantMali07/SQL-everyday/SQL Projects/SQL Project - Retail_Sales_Analysis/ReadME.md

 WHERE sale_date = '2022-11-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is less than 5 in the month of Nov-2022**:
 ```sql
 SELECT
   *